JakubBizewski/bizewskime_links/README.md

 - If generated short code already exists, it will generate a new one.
 It will try 10 times before giving up.

 ## TODO:
 * [ ] Implement a database repository.
-Right now, it is using a memory repository.
+Right now, it is using a memory repository,
-* [ ] Implement history of short links.
+* [ ] Implement history of short links,
+* [ ] Add rate limiting to prevent DoS attacks and brute-forcing.

 ## Endpoints